You and your freeholder are responsible for different repairs to leasehold properties.

 If any leaseholder refuses to pay the service charge, the freeholder can take that person to court.

-You and the other leaseholders must be consulted by the freeholder if the cost of a repair they are responsible for will cost more than £250 per property.
+Your freeholder must consult you and the other leaseholders if the cost of a repair will be more than £250 per property.

-- tell you what they plan to do and why the work is needed
+- tell you what work they plan to do and why it is needed

 - allow you at least 30 days to make any comments you have in writing